 Location: 58.6°N / -131.97°W

 About: Heart Peaks is the third largest mountain in the Northern Cordilleran Volcanic Province, a long volcanic chain that extends north of Prince Rupert, through the Yukon and over the Alaskan border.
 Heart Peaks is actually a plateau that is topped by a shield volcano that rises an additional 900 metres high.
 The volcano itself is composed of a basal shield capped by rhyolitic lava domes.
-Heart Peaks last erupted sometime during the last ice age, and it is uncertain if there have been any more recent eruptions.
-Today, Heart Peaks is suspected to be extinct, but still cautiously labeled as dormant.
+Heart Peaks last erupted sometime during the last ice age, but it's unconfirmed whether there have been any more recent eruptions.
+Today, Heart Peaks is suspected to be extinct, yet still cautiously labeled as dormant.

 Location: 58.42°N / -131.35°W